Gamedev portfolio

 Jump to: Art assets – Level & game design – Music – Other art

-In this portfolio page I will be showcasing my game development-based art and achievements, as well as other notable artworks and musical compositions.
-The majority of the pieces here are reminiscent of retro games (meaning I specialize in pixel art and chiptune), as I’m most efficient at it, but I’ve worked in Illustrator, Photoshop and Blender to create art and animations.
+In this portfolio page I will be showcasing my game development and art experience, as well as other notable artworks and musical compositions.
+The majority of the pieces here are reminiscent of 80s retro games (meaning I specialize in pixel art and chiptune), as I’m most efficient at it, but I’ve worked in Illustrator, Photoshop and Blender to create art and animations.

 Art assets